Psychological Healing

 1.

 Even though self-destructive and self-sabotaging behavior may seem to be anger at the self, at its core it is an expression of anger at someone else, because of what that person did to you or failed to do for you.
-It’s as if you amplify the effects of the original injury and throw your dysfunction back into the face of the one who hurt you, in an attempt to force him to see how much he hurt you.[1]
+It’s as if you use victimization to amplify the effects of the original injury, and you then throw your dysfunction back into the face of the one who hurt you, in an attempt to force that person to see how much he or she hurt you.[1]
 It may be unpleasant to admit it, but, in all truth, you use your disability unconsciously as a subtle form of revenge, which is itself a form of hate.[2]
-For the original wound to heal, you must trust in God’s perfect justice, set aside your personal desire for satisfaction, and forgive, not yourself, but the person who hurt you in the first place.
+For the original wound to heal, it will be necessary to set aside your personal desire for satisfaction and forgive, by trusting in God’s perfect justice.
+Thus you don’t forgive yourself, you forgive the person who hurt you in the first place.

 2.

 When you engage in self-destructive behavior, you injure your own body, the temple of the Holy Spirit.
 In this sense, through injury to His temple you injure God Himself.
-For healing to occur, you must repent your behavior so that God can forgive you.
+For healing to occur, it will be necessary to repent your behavior so that God can forgive you.

 Thus your forgiveness begins in your forgiving others by loving them no matter what they do to you.
 Remember, Christ told us to love others as I have loved you.
 And how did He love us?
 He loved us even as we mocked, tortured, and killed Him.
 No matter what we did to Him, He did not hate us.
 Therefore, integral to love is the refusal to hate, and in so far as you persist in hating others and refuse to forgive them, God will not forgive you.